JulianOzelRose/TRIII-SaveEdit/README.md

 ## Writing new weapons configuration
 When storing our new weapons configuration, we just perform the same operations in reverse.
+We start with the base case of 1, and then increment based on the checked weapons.
-Increment based on the desired weapons, then write the calculated number to the save file.
+Lastly, we write the calculated number to the save file.

 ```
 int newWeaponsConfigNum = 1;